dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 ### LM_STATISTICS_MARKS

-Localizes barcodes by groups of marks.
-This is optimized for DPM codes.
-This mode has the following arguments for further cuztomization.
+Localizes barcodes by dot matrix information.
+This mode is only applicable to DPM Code and DotCode.

 **Available Mode Arguments:**